Recurrent urinary tract infection and estrogen shape the taxonomic ecology and function of the postmenopausal urogenital microbiome

 Group 0 name Corresponds to the control (unexposed) group for case-control studies

-Premenopausal women with no UTI History and rUTI History( UTI(−) groups) without estrogen hormone therapy (EHT)
+EHT- Group (Premenopausal women in the 'No UTI History and rUTI History( UTI(−) cohorts' who did not use estrogen hormone therapy (EHT))

 Group 1 name Corresponds to the case (exposed) group for case-control studies

-EHT+ Premenopausal women with no UTI History and rUTI History( UTI(−) groups) with estrogen hormone therapy (EHT)
+EHT+ Group (Premenopausal women in the 'No UTI History and rUTI History( UTI(−) cohorts' who used estrogen hormone therapy (EHT))

 Group 1 definition Diagnostic criteria applied to define the specific condition / phenotype represented in the case (exposed) group

-Premenopausal women with no UTI History and rUTI History( UTI(−) groups) with systemic and vaginal estrogen hormone therapy (EHT) who did not have UTI at the time of urine donation.
+Premenopausal women in the 'No UTI History and rUTI History( UTI(−) cohorts' with systemic and vaginal estrogen hormone therapy (EHT) who did not have UTI at the time of urine donation.

 Group 0 sample size Number of subjects in the control (unexposed) group